 What To Do When There Is Nothing To Do

-School is done for the season and your family isn’t going anywhere for holidays.
-You feel like just hanging out in bed watching videos on your phone.
-After all, there is nothing else to do.
+We all have days at home that are boring.
+You can’t think of anything to do that’s fun and exciting.
+You just feel like just hanging out in bed watching videos on your phone.
+After all, what else is there, right?
 Wrong.
 You don’t have to fly across the country or spend lots of money to have a fun, interesting time.

 Here are a few ideas.
-Once you start thinking about the world around your home, you’ll see other activities that you can do this summer.
+Once you start thinking about the world around your home, you’ll see other activities that you can do to have fun without spending any money.
 By the way, you still get to use your phone when doing these things.

 1. Take something apart.